ndifor/piarX4/README.md

 Introduction
 ------------

-Open Source Point of Sale is a web based point of sale system written in the PHP language.
+PiarX4 is a web based point of sale system written in the PHP language.
 It uses MySQL as the data storage back-end and has a simple user interface.

 This is the latest version 3.0.0 and it's based on Bootstrap 3 using Bootswatch theme Flatly as default, and CodeIgniter 3.0.6.